BestTimesToVisit.com Logo

 packing

-Pack layers, and I mean *layers*!
+Pack layers, layers, and more layers!
 The Atacama Desert experiences extreme temperature swings.
-Mornings and evenings can be surprisingly chilly, even freezing, while midday sun is intense.
-Think thermal base layers, a fleece, and a windproof outer shell – you'll be grateful for them on early morning stargazing tours or hikes.
+Mornings and evenings can be freezing, while midday sun is intense.
+Think thermal base layers, fleece, and a windproof outer shell, even in summer.
+Don't forget a wide-brimmed hat and sunglasses – the sun is no joke at this altitude.

 money

-While ATMs are available in San Pedro de Atacama, they can run out of cash, especially during peak season.
-It's wise to bring enough Chilean Pesos (CLP) in cash for smaller purchases, tips, and tours booked directly with local operators.
-Credit cards are accepted at most hotels and restaurants, but not everywhere.
+While San Pedro de Atacama has ATMs, they can run out of cash, especially during peak season.
+Bring enough Chilean Pesos (CLP) in cash for smaller purchases, tips, and tours booked directly with local operators.
+Credit cards are accepted at most hotels and larger restaurants, but always have a backup plan.

 transport